decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-01-primary-backup.markdown

       send "heartbeat" to all replicas (in order)
 ```

-This protocol implements state machine replication with $n$ servers in synchrony that is resilient to $n-1$ crash failures.
+This protocol implements state machine replication with $n$ servers in a synchronous system that is resilient to $n-1$ crash failures.

 ### Notes